 - Texting: There are many easy ways a driver can be distracted on the road, but the main one is texting.
 On average, it takes 4.6 seconds for a driver to check one message.
 Those few seconds away from the road are enough to cause catastrophe.

 - Illegal turns: There is a time and place for everything, and turning is no different.
 Drivers must wait until it is safe to turn, which means they cannot make a turn when there is a pedestrian crossing.
-Most turning accidents happen when a driver makes a left, and the pedestrian is already in the crosswalk.
+Often, pedestrian accidents occur when a driver makes a left, and the pedestrian is already in the crosswalk.

 - Drugs and alcohol: The top reason for any accident is driving while using drugs or alcohol.
 These substances highly affect drivers’ reflexes, judgment, and decision-making.

-- Failure to yield: Denver has the specific right of way laws, and all drivers must obey them.
+- Failure to yield: Denver has specific right-of-way laws, and all drivers must obey them.
 When a Denver driver fails to yield to a pedestrian in the crosswalk, they will strike the pedestrian and cause severe injuries.

 These driver errors are preventable, and drivers should be liable if they participate in these reckless actions.
-While the primary cause of pedestrian accidents is driver error, there are a few others to be aware of, like improper crosswalk design and lack of pedestrian passageway.
+While the primary reason pedestrian accidents happen is driver error, there are a few others to be aware of.
+These include improper crosswalk design and a lack of pedestrian passageways.
 In these circumstances, the driver is not the only responsible party.

-Three of every four pedestrian deaths were at night.
-Darkness does cause issues with visibility, but drivers should take extra precautions at night and not drive recklessly.
+Three of every four pedestrian fatalities occur at night.
+Darkness can cause issues with visibility, and drivers should take extra precautions at night and not drive recklessly.

 Who is liable for a Denver pedestrian accident?